Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Real data examples

 The traditional ROC curves in Fig.~\ref{fig:ROCC_survival} are obtained by binarizing survival time at a threshold of 1462 days, which is the survival time in the data record that gets closest to four years.
 The ROC movies and UROC curves in Fig.~\ref{fig:ROCM_survival} are generated directly from the survival times, without any need to artificially pick a threshold.
-The CPA values for serum albumin and serum bilirubin are $.73$ and $.77$, respectively, and contrary to the ranking in Fig.~\ref{fig:ROCC_survival}, where bilirubin was deemed superior, based on outcomes that were artificially made binary.
-Our new tools free researchers from the need to binarize, and still they allow for an assessment at the binary level, if desired.
-For example, the ROC curves and AUC values from Fig.~\ref{fig:ROCC_survival} appear in the ROC movie at a threshold value of 1462 days.
-In line with current uses of AUC in a gamut of applied settings, CPA is particularly well suited to the purposes of feature screening and variable selection in statistical and machine learning models (Guyon and Elisseeff, 2003).
-Here, AUC and CPA demonstrate that both albumin and bilirubin contribute to prognostic models for survival (Dickson et al., 1989, Fleming and Harrington, 1991).
+The $\CPA$ values for serum albumin and serum bilirubin are $0.73$ and $0.77$, respectively, and contrary to the ranking in Fig.~\ref{fig:ROCC_survival}, where bilirubin was deemed superior, based on outcomes that were artificially made binary.
+Our tools free researchers from the need to binarize, and still they allow for an assessment at the binary level, if desired.
+For example, the ROC curves and $\AUC$ values from Fig.~\ref{fig:ROCC_survival} appear in the ROC movie at a threshold value of 1462 days.
+In line with current uses of $\AUC$ in a gamut of applied settings, $\CPA$ is particularly well suited to the purposes of feature screening and variable selection in statistical and machine learning models \citep{Guyon2003}.
+Here, $\AUC$ and $\CPA$ demonstrate that both albumin and bilirubin contribute to prognostic models for survival \citep{Dickson1989,Fleming1991}.